Elric2718/Bayes_Embedding/README.md

 This project targets at using Bayesian method agglomerate multiple embeddings from different sources.
+The paper can be found in https://arxiv.org/abs/1908.10611

 # Prerequisites:
 1. Tensorflow 1.10 or above